arcus-azure/arcus.messaging/docs/features/message-pumps/service-bus.md

     // ISecretProvider will be used to lookup the connection string scoped to the queue for secret ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING services.AddServiceBusQueueMessagePump<OrdersMessageHandler>("ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING");

-    // Add Service Bus Topic message pump and use OrdersMessageHandler to process the messages on the 'My-Subscription' subscription
+    // Add Service Bus Topic message pump and use OrdersMessageHandler to process the messages on the 'My-Subscription-Prefix' prefix subscription
-    // ISecretProvider will be used to lookup the connection string scoped to the queue for secret ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING services.AddServiceBusTopicMessagePump<OrdersMessageHandler>("My-Subscription", "ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING");
+    // ISecretProvider will be used to lookup the connection string scoped to the queue for secret ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING services.AddServiceBusTopicMessagePump<OrdersMessageHandler>("My-Subscription-Prefix", "ARCUS_SERVICEBUS_ORDERS_CONNECTIONSTRING");
 }
 ```